-$\mbox{GRP}{0}$ , $\mbox{GRP}$ liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater its is less than or equal to 3000 ppm and that LC for acute inhalation toxicity, if its LC does not meet the criteria for degree of hazard 4.
-Dusts and mists with an LC for acute inhalation toxicity greater than 0.5 mg/L but less than or equal to 2 mg/L. Materials with an LD for acute dermal toxicity greater than 40 mg/kg but less than or equal to 200 mg/kg.
-50 Materials that are corrosive to the respiratory tract.
+HEALTH HAŹARD (continued): 3 (continued) Materials that are corrosive to the respiratory tract.
 Materials that are corrosive to the eyes or cause irreversible corneal opacity.
 Materials corrosive to the skin.
-Cryogenic gases that cause frostbite and irreversible tissue damage Compressed liquefied gases with boiling points below -55°C (-66.5°F) that cause frostbite and irreversible tissue damage.
-Materials with an LD 50 for acute oral toxicity greater than 5 mg/kg but less than or equal to 50 mg/kg.

-Imergency conditions, can be lettal.
-Gases with an $LC{50}$ fo4 Materials that, under ess than or equal to 1 000 percent of the lettal. ess than or equal to 1,000 ppm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater than ten times its LC for acute inhalation toxicity, if its LC is less than or equal to 1000 ppm.
-Dusts and mists whose LC for acute inhalation toxicity is less than or equal to 0.5 mg/L. Materials whose LD 50 for acute dermal toxicity is less than or equal to 40 mg/kg.
-Materials whose LD for acute oral toxicity is less than or equal to 5 mg/kg.
-50
+Cryogenic gases that cause frostbite and irreversible tissue damage.
+Compressed liquefied gases with boiling points below -55°C (-66.5'F) that cause frostbite and irreversible tissue damage.
+Materials with an LD50 for acute oral toxicity greater than 5 mg/kg but less than or equal to 50 mg/kg.
+4 Materials that, under emergency conditions, can be lethal.
+Gases with an LC50 for acute inhalation toxicity less than or equal to 1,000 ppm.
+Any liquid whose saturated vapor concentration at 20°C (68°F) is less than or equal to 0.00 ppm.
+Dusts and mists whose LD50 for acute inhalation toxicity is less than or equal to 0.5 mg/L. Materials whose LD50 for acute oral toxicity is less than or equal to 50 mg/kg.
+Materials whose LD50 for acute oral toxicity is less than or equal to 50 mg/kg.